About my region – Southern Highlands and Shoalhaven New South Wales

 About my region is a series of individual profiles of the agricultural, forestry and fisheries industries in your region.
-This regional profile presents an overview of the agriculture, fisheries and forestry sectors in the Southern Highlands and Shoalhaven region and the recent New South Wales financial performance of the broadacre, dairy, vegetable, and sugarcane industries.
+This regional profile presents an overview of the agriculture, fisheries and forestry sectors in the Southern Highlands and Shoalhaven region and the recent New South Wales financial performance of the broadacre, dairy and vegetable industries.

 The Southern Highlands and Shoalhaven region of New South Wales is located in the south–east of the state, along the coast and the eastern side of the Great Dividing Range.
 The region includes the major regional centres of Bowral and Nowra and encompasses most of the Shoalhaven and Wingecarribee local government areas, and a small part of the Kiama local government area.
-The region covers a total area of around 6,704 square kilometres or less than 1 per cent of New South Wales and is home to approximately 137,000 people (ABS 2011).
+The region covers a total area of around 6,700 square kilometres or 1 per cent of New South Wales and is home to approximately 152,500 people (ABS 2018).

-Agricultural land in the Southern Highlands and Shoalhaven region occupies 2,509 square kilometres, or 38 per cent of the region.
-Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 3,216 square kilometres, or 48 per cent of the region.
-The most common land use by area is Nature Conservation, which occupies 2,801 square kilometres or 42 per cent of the Southern Highlands and Shoalhaven region.
+Agricultural land in the Southern Highlands and Shoalhaven region occupies 2,500 square kilometres, or 38 per cent of the region.
+Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 3,200 square kilometres, or 48 per cent of the region.
+The most common land use by area is Nature Conservation, which occupies 2,800 square kilometres or 42 per cent of the Southern Highlands and Shoalhaven region (ABARES 2016).

-Australian Bureau of Statistics (ABS) data from the February 2017 Labour Force Survey indicate that around 54,400 people were employed in the Southern Highlands and Shoalhaven region.
-The region accounts for 1 per cent of total employment in New South Wales and less than 1 per cent of all people employed in the New South Wales agriculture, forestry and fishing sector.
+Australian Bureau of Statistics (ABS) data from the August 2020 Labour Force Survey indicate that around 60,500 people were employed in the Southern Highlands and Shoalhaven region.
+The region accounts for 1 per cent of total employment in New South Wales and 2 per cent of all people employed in the New South Wales agriculture, forestry and fishing sector.

-Health care and social assistance was the largest employment sector with 9,900 people, followed by construction with 7,500 people, and education and training with 6,300 people.
-Other important employment sectors in the region were retail trade, accommodation and food services, and administrative and support services.
-The agriculture, forestry and fishing sector employed 200 people, representing less than 1 per cent of the region's workforce.
+Construction was the largest employment sector with 8,100 people followed by health care and social assistance with 7,500 people and retail trade with 6,000 people.
+Other important employment sectors in the region were accommodation and food services; professional, scientific and technical services; and education and training.
+The agriculture, forestry and fishing sector employed 1,400 people, representing 2 per cent of the region's workforce.

 Value of agricultural production

 The Southern Highlands and Shoalhaven region has a diverse agricultural sector.
-The most important commodities in the region based on the gross value of agricultural production were milk ($63 million), followed by cattle and calves ($35 million) and cut flowers ($2 million).
-These commodities together contributed 88 per cent of the total value of agricultural production in the region.
+The most important commodities in the region based on the gross value of agricultural production were milk ($75 million), followed by cattle and calves ($31 million) and nurseries ($29 million).
+These commodities together contributed 87 per cent of the total value of agricultural production in the region.

 Number and type of farms

 Estimated value of agricultural operations (EVAO) is a measure of the value of production from farms and a measure of their business size.
-Around 70 per cent of farms in the Southern Highlands and Shoalhaven region had an EVAO of less than $50,000.
-These farms accounted for only 15 per cent of the total value of agricultural operations in 2014–15.
-In comparison, 3 per cent of farms in the region had an EVAO of more than $500,000 and accounted for an estimated 42 per cent of the total value of agricultural operations in the Southern Highlands and Shoalhaven region in 2014–15.
+Around 46 per cent of farms in the Southern Highlands and Shoalhaven region had an EVAO between $50,000 and $150,000.
+These farms accounted for only 6 per cent of the total value of agricultural operations in 2018–19.
+In comparison, 21 per cent of farms in the region had an EVAO of more than $1 million and accounted for an estimated 71 per cent of the total value of agricultural operations in the Southern Highlands and Shoalhaven region in 2018–19.

 Farm financial performance